MoriEdan/Auge-des-Lehrers/README.md

 	fakeroot make package

-Then you'll get something like veyon_x.y.z_arch.deb or veyon-x.y.z.arch.rpm
+Then you'll get something like adl.y.z_arch.deb or adl-x.y.z.arch.rpm

 Alternatively you can install the built binaries directly (not recommended for production systems) by running the following command as root: